Skip to content

 );

-// Also invalidate any list caches that might include this product
+// Also invalidate any list caches that might include it.

 await cacheDelete("products:all");